awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-setting-up.md

 If you're using Change Manager with a single account, proceed directly to [Configuring Change Manager options and best practices](change-manager-account-setup.md)\.

 **Note**
-If you begin using Change Manager with a single account, but that account is later added to an organizational unit for which Change Manager is enabled, your single account settings are disregarded\.
+If you begin using Change Manager with a single account, but that account is later added to an organizational unit for which Change Manager is allowed, your single account settings are disregarded\.

 **Topics**
 + [Setting up Change Manager for an organization \(management account\)](change-manager-organization-setup.md)